milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-by-product.md

 Profiles make it easy to find the info and Snapchat features that you care about the most!
 There are different types of Profiles on Snapchat, including My Profile, Friendship Profiles, Group Profiles, and Public Profiles.

 My Profile features your Snapchat info, like your Bitmoji, location on the Map, friend info, and more.
-Friendship Profile is as unique as each individual friendship, this is where you can find Snaps and messages you’ve saved, and this also where you can manage your friendship, and report, block, or remove the friend.
-Group Profiles showcase your saved Snaps and Chats within a Group Chat.
+Friendship Profile is as unique as each individual friendship, this is where you can find Snaps and messages you’ve saved, your friend’s Snapchat info like Bitmoji and location on the Map, and this is also where you can manage your friendship, and report, block, or remove the friend.
+Group Profiles showcase your saved Snaps and Chats within a Group Chat and your friends’ Snapchat info.

 Public Profiles enable Snapchatters to be discovered in the app.
 If you want a Public Profile, you will need to create one first.
-Once you’ve created a Public Profile, you can showcase your favorite public Snaps, share your Lenses, and other information.
+Once you’ve created a Public Profile, you can showcase your favorite public Snaps and share your Lenses and other information.
 Other Snapchatters will be able to subscribe to your Public Profile.
 Your subscriber count is turned off by default, but if you want you can turn it on in Settings.

 About Profiles

 Spotlight

-Spotlight allows you to discover the world of Snapchat in one place, and shines a light on the most entertaining Snaps, no matter who created them!
+Spotlight allows you to discover the world of Snapchat in one place and shines a light on the most entertaining Snaps, no matter who created them!

 Snaps submitted to Spotlight are public and other Snapchatters will be able to share them both on and off Snapchat or even ‘Remix’ them.
 For example, they may take your funny dance Snap and layer a reaction over it.
 Your Profile is where you will be able to control and see an overview of Spotlight Snaps you’ve submitted.
-You can also favorite Spotlight Snaps, when you do so we will add it to your favorites list and use it to personalize your Spotlight experience.
+You can also favorite Spotlight Snaps and when you do, we will add it to your favorites list and use it to personalize your Spotlight experience.

 As you explore and engage with more Spotlight Snaps, we will tailor your Spotlight experience and show you Spotlight Snaps we think you will like.
-For example, if you can’t stop watching dance challenges, we will show you more dance related Spotlight Snaps.
+For example, if you can’t stop watching dance challenges, we will show you more dance-related Spotlight Snaps.

 When you submit Snaps to Spotlight we ask you to comply with our Community Guidelines, Spotlight Terms and Spotlight Guidelines.